art-2022-bo/Euromap-Planner/README.md

 | [client/README.md](client/README.md) | Frontend instructions | **READ ME carefully!** |
 | [docs/LOCAL_DEPLOYMENT.md](docs/LOCAL_DEPLOYMENT.md) | Local production deployment | Steps to deploy locally in production mode |

+This project was done in a group of 3 for the course web engineering.
 ---

 ## Requirements